mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } GroupInfo;
 ~~~

+New members MUST verify that `group_id` is unique among the groups they're
+currently participating in.

-New members MUST verify the `signature` using the public key taken from the
+New members also MUST verify the `signature` using the public key taken from the
-credential in the leaf node of the ratchet tree with leaf index `signer`.
+leaf node of the ratchet tree with leaf index `signer`.
 The
 signature covers the following structure, comprising all the fields in the
 GroupInfo above `signature`: